guadalazzo/comeOn/README.md

 B - When a registered user acces to the route */* checks in wich state drop out and send him to that point.
 ### 1. Registration/Login Screen "/login"

-  A - Register new user, if passes the validation and click login, the user is sended to the backend for storage, the flow continues to user info screen
+  A - New user register, if passes the validation and click login, the user is sended to the backend for storage, the flow continues to user info screen

-  B - Access user, if the backend answer with succes to the username and password sendend by the user, it take it to the page where it drop out the last time.
+  B - The user access, if the backend answer with succes to the username and password sendend by the user, it take it to the page where it drop out the last time.

    <img src="public/Login.png" width="200">
    <br/>